tgfisher/ouroboros/README.md

 This is a living document.
 Check back in occasionally to see updates.

+The heart of this document for new python users are the `notebooks`, specifically [the interactive tutorial][ln_interactivetutorial].

 ### Table Of Contents
 1. [An Introduction to Python](#an-introduction-to-python-nerd_face)
     - [Python Installation](#python-lesson-1-python-installation-cowboy_hat_face)